capellb1/CMU_HCII_REU/README.md

 This file restores a saved model and uses it to predict/test on new data.
 The poise variant of this file also provides a histogram that illustrates the cumulative frame by frame accuracy on each exercise.
 In order to reload a model, add the same flags you used to train the model to the command line input for reloadModel.py

+Other tools related to data preprocessing and error correction can be found in the -'Tools'- folder in the home directory.
+Each file contains a header with basic information on the file's function.
+As they are currently written, the files must be run in the same directory that holds the data you are using.
+The name of this folder can be easily changed by changing the "DATA_FOLDER" constant.

-You must have at least 5 files in order to train a model
+With the current setup, you must have at least 5 files in order to train a model.
+This is due to the training, testing split of 70 and 30.
+In some of the archived files you will also see a validation data split, however this was discarded later in the project.

-Assumes that you are reading from a data library constructed by the task_sequencer_v2.pde file If not, organize your data as follows:
+Assumes that you are reading from a data library constructed by the task_sequencer_v2.pde file.
+An equally distributed subsample of this data that includes 10 examples of each exercise exists in the 'DataCollectionSample' folder.
+This is the primary set of data the team used in testing models.

+If you are looking to use your own data, organize your data as follows:

 	Data
 		test0